technion046195/technion_046195_2020_spring/_workshops/workshop_10/workshop_10.md

 ## 2D Convolutional Layer

 In many cases, such as images for example, the data is arranged in a 2D array.
 In these cases, we would want to replace the 1D cross-correlation with a 2D cross-correlation.
-The resulting convolutional layer will behave exactly the same as for the 1D case, except for the fact that $h$ will now receive a 2D input from each channel and will also run over the two dimensions of the input.
+The resulting convolutional layer will behave exactly the same as for the 1D case, except for the fact that $$h$$ will now receive a 2D input from each channel and will also run over the two dimensions of the input.

 Below are a few examples of some 2D convolutional layers with different hyper-parameters. the blue array is the input data and the green array is the output data: